Carreau/phd-dissertation/parts/part3.rst

     :width: 60%

     Approach phase of repetitive indents at multiple speed on the same actin-bead.
-The approach phase in the differents conditions are simillar, hinting for a negligible effect of the viscosity  in the actin cloud at the speed considered.
+The approach phase in the different conditions are similar, hinting for a negligible effect of the viscosity  in the actin cloud at the speed considered.